 Ways to Reduce Your Inheritance Tax Bill on Property in Spain

-If you inherit a property in a popular area, there are ways to reduce the inheritance tax you will have to pay.
+If you inherit a property in a popular area, there are ways to reduce your inheritance tax.
 For example, renting the property you inherit can help you keep the value of the property low.

 Renting a property out can also help you reduce the property’s value if the house is located in an agricultural area.
 Finally, you can choose to live on the property at the same time and still profit from tax reductions.